 necklaces.
 Nowadays the shape/form of this clasp is used in many attractive gifts and

 household items.
 Also the wooden shoes belonged to the old habits.A nice souvenir idea!
 Both are nice souvenir ideas!

 Zeeland is interwoven with the sea and the fishery.
 Many festivities are related to this: mussel-festivities, harbour-days and fishery-days.

 Other Traditions are ring-riding (you ride without a saddle on a cart horse and you try to stab your lance through a ring), sjeesjes riding (ring-riding but then in carriages), Straô rieën (Each year in the 6 weeks before eastern people ride with decorated horses through the branding of the sea.
 With this they clean the horses hoofs), Flax-day (in early das much flax was cultivated here), Beet-tour (In early day they transported the harvested beets over the canals to the sugar fabrics.
 The boats were moved with horse- and sometimes manpower)

 A moment of relaxationEnjoy the evening sun on the beach or a walk in silence through the nature.
 Relax and unwind.

-You can also visit a sauna, take a floating session (drifting in a cabin lazy on a highly concentrated solution of warm water and salt) or pamper yourself with a massage, a seaweed packing, a mussel scrub or an algae foot-bath.
+You can also visit a sauna, or pamper yourself with a massage, a seaweed packing, a mussel scrub or an algae foot-bath.
 You'l be refreshed afterwards.